codychampion/Caret-Model-Evaluation/README.md

 ![Example using the iris dataset with Sepal.Length as target](https://github.com/codychampion/modelbench/blob/master/irislength.png)

 Some issues with this package are it will not work with the timeout option on Windows, Linux is needed.
-Additionally, caret and all dependencies are installed use caret-setup-deLuxe.R.
+Additionally, caret and all dependencies need to be installed (use caret-setup-deLuxe.R).

 ---